 |About the Contributor(s)||William J. Bennett

 Dr. William J. Bennett is one of America’s most influential and respected voices on cultural, political, and educational issues.
-Host of the top-ten nationally syndicated radio shows, “Bill Bennett’s Morning in America,” he is also the Washington Fellow of the Claremont Institute.
+Host of the top-ten nationally syndicated radio shows, “Bill Bennett’s Morning in America,” he is also the Distinguished Fellow of the American Strategy Group.
 He is the author and editor of more than twenty-five books, and lives near Washington, DC.

 David Wilezol is the associate producer for Bill Bennett's Morning in America.
 He is also a 2012 Publius Fellow of the Claremont Institute and currently a graduate student in Greek and Latin at Catholic University in Washington DC.